 Course Code: mff

-We'll begin this first lesson by defining manufacturing—looking at its history, identifying the various types of industries, and discussing different types of products.
-We'll survey the critical areas of design, materials, processes, technology, and systems.
-And we’ll also examine manufacturing capability, trends in the field, and manufacturing careers.
-Then, we'll examine the elements of production design and process planning as well as the vast number of processing types.
+To make sure you get off to a good start, this first lesson will define manufacturing—looking at its history, identifying the various types of industries, and discussing different types of products.
+You'll survey the critical areas of design, materials, processes, technology, and systems.
+Then, you'll finish up by examining manufacturing capability, trends in the field, and manufacturing careers.

-In this lesson, we'll explore the ins and outs of facility selection and layout.
-Then, we’ll discuss how job design is made up of job content and work methods and how jobs relate to each other.
-We’ll finish up with a discussion about work teams and a matrix organization, and see how job enlargement and job enrichment increase employee satisfaction.
+This lesson's topic is job design.
+Job design has changed dramatically over the years and the majority of manufacturing jobs now combine human labor and machines.
+While a few positions such as assembly or heavy labor may not involve equipment, it's difficult to think of work that doesn't involve mechanical aids or tools.
+The lesson will discuss how job design is made up of job content and work methods and how jobs relate to each other.
+You'll find out how machines relate to human beings and also how an operation chart helps define the steps a worker takes to complete a job.
+Then, you'll finish up with a discussion about work teams and a matrix organization, and see how job enlargement and job enrichment increase employee satisfaction.

-In this lesson, we’ll talk about how standards are used, identify where they came from, and discuss how they're developed.
-We'll also explore their benefits and discover how they're defined.
-And finally, we’ll look at a few specific technological advances, namely computer aided design (CAD), computer aided manufacturing (CAM), computer integrated manufacturing (CIM), flexible manufacturing system (FMS), and bar coding.
-We’ll close the course by looking at enterprise resource planning (ERP) software.
+In the final lesson, you'll focus on technology.
+You'll look at a few specific technological advances, namely computer aided design (CAD), computer aided manufacturing (CAM), computer integrated manufacturing (CIM), flexible manufacturing system (FMS), and bar coding.
+You'll finish the course by looking at a powerful software package used by manufacturers around the world: enterprise resource planning (ERP).

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.